 For it’s part, Kodi has much more content, as well as streams that offer free movies for those who care more about watching the latest movies than caring where those movies came from.

 How to add channels to Plex?

 Plex channels are managed from your Plex media server.
-Once they’re set up on the server, you can access them from any of your Plex clients including your streaming device, smartphone or tablet.
+Once they’re set up on the server, you can access them from any of your Plex clients including your streaming device, smartphone, or tablet.

 No matter what Plex client you choose, I find the easiest way to manage my Plex server is through a web browser.

-My main Plex server is a Windows 10 PC which serves up the media files stored on my NAS (Network Accessible Storage).
+My main Plex server is a Windows 10 PC that serves up the media files stored on my NAS (Network Accessible Storage).
 Since I want to take you through how to add channels to Plex from start to finish, I’ll be using a completely blank server.
 In this case, I’ve already signed in to the media server on my NVIDIA Shield TV.